harsha4824/Project-Milestone-01/docs/projectManagementPlan.md

 <h4>Organizational procedures links: </h4>
 <p>We refer to the WBS component used for project.
 Each component in WBS is assigned to the control account (CA).
 Each control account is often assigned a unique user id and password that is used in the organization’s accounting system.
 Team members will use unique codes to refer particular control account.</p>

+<h4>Rules of performance measurement:</h4>

+-  Earned value Management is used to measure cost performance.
+-  It focuses on tracking planned cost verses actual cost.
+-  It provides the importance of completed data percentage to do cost calculations.
+-  Most of the IT Projects don’t have good information about planning.
+So it is good to track actual progress verses planned one.
+Which leads us to the where project is lagging and how much extra amount is needed to finish the project successfully.